didaquis/curso-platzi-react-avanzado/README.md

 ## Info:

 Backend is on folder `./api`.
 Deploy the backend on Now service.
-For example: https://curso-platzi-react-avanzado.didaquis.now.sh
+For example: https://curso-platzi-react-avanzado.didaquis.now.sh and https://curso-platzi-react-avanzado.didaquis.now.sh/graphql

 You can view the result of this project here: https://petgram-curso-platzi-react-avanzado.didaquis.now.sh